vladimiroltean/lbt/README.md

-Bandwidth and Latency Tester
+Latency and Bandwidth Tester
 ============================

-Bandwidth and Latency Tester (BLT) is a web application for generating and plotting iPerf and ping traffic.
+Latency and Bandwidth Tester (LBT) is a web application for generating and plotting iPerf and ping traffic.

 TODO: